programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 difficulty: 1
 ---

-*draft* More will be added, edits made, mistakes corrected.
-If you have feedback on the draft I welcome it jeffblackadar( at}gmail{dot)com.
+*draft* I am now in editing mode.
+If you have feedback on the draft I welcome it jeffblackadar at gmail dot com.

 # Getting Started With MySQL